 I love a good indoor garden!
 After all the days are getting shorter, the nights are getting longer and a whole heck of a lot colder!
-We are expecting our first snowfall in the Utah mountains later on this week, and I’ve got to start protecting my late harvest from the cold!
+I’ve got to start protecting my plants from the cold!
 After I reap in the fruits of my late fall labor, I plan on moving the growth to my indoor garden!
 Believe it or not, you CAN grow all twelve of these plants indoors this winter!
 Keep reading for my winter gardening tips!

 Grow Bush Beans indoors this winter for a maximum harvest!
 Bush Beans are my favorite to grow indoors because they don’t need a bean pole to support adequate growth.
 As with most of the veggies on this list, make sure they get plenty of light!

-My kids hate tomatoes, but I can’t get enough of them!
+My kids hate tomatoes, but I can’t get enough of them (I’m especially fond of Brandywines)!
 They will need a TON of sun, and it’s best to start the seeds first, before transplanting them to a large growing pot.
 Transplant the seedling when they each have five true leaves!

 Spinach loves areas of partial shade!
 To recreate these growing conditions in your own home, grow it in a window that gets at least 3-4 hours of sunlight every day.
 Spinach can “boil” in areas of high heat, so keep it in a cooler area!

 Bell peppers need well-draining, rich soil to provide massive amounts of fruit!
 If you want a full harvest, pinch the tips of the flowers the first time they blossom!

 You can grow Kale outside during the winter, it’s super cold hardy!
 But if you live in an area that gets a ton of snow, your plants could potentially be killed!
 If you’re expecting a hard frost, bring your Kale inside and plant it in an area where it will get 3-4 hours of sunlight every day.